Completing the Circle

-For the past five years I lived in Zama, Japan, which is about 45 minutes by train west of Tokyo.
+Several years ago, I lived in Zama, Japan, which is about 45 minutes by train west of Tokyo.
 While there I was a member and president of the Zama Photography Club.
-It was composed of a great group of serious photographers who all love photography and having adventures on the weekends with their cameras.
-We would often meet for breakfast on a Saturday and then proceed into Tokyo, Kamakura, Yokohama, or any place where something was happening.
-We always had a great day taking photos, and on our subsequent meeting nights, we would share them with the members of the club.
+It was composed of a great group of serious photographers who all loved photography and having adventures on the weekends with their cameras.
+We would often meet for breakfast on a Saturday morning and then proceed into Tokyo, Kamakura, Yokohama, or any place where something was happening.
+We always had a great day taking photos, and on our subsequent meeting nights, we would share them with the other members of the club.
 It was both fun and rewarding.
 We all grew as photographers due to our mutual encouragement.
 Our only competition came from within.

-This year I am working in Rota, Spain, and unfortunately, there is no formal photo club here.
-I have floated the idea about initiating one, but at present there is no facility available to host the meetings.
+My last year overseas was in in Rota, Spain, and unfortunately, there was no formal photo club there.
+I floated the idea about initiating one, but we could not find a facility available to host the meetings.
 My immediate solution was to take a step back into my past.
-I recently re-joined the Baltimore Camera Club after decades of absence.
-I realize there will not be a physical or direct connection, but it will be good to interact with fellow photographers and share photos again.
-They, like Zama’s club now, have periodic photo contests, so this will give me something to “shoot” for monthly.
-During my summer break when I return to Baltimore, it will be fun to actually meet some of the people I have been corresponding with this past week or so.
+I decided to re-joined the Baltimore Camera Club after decades of absence.
+I realized there would not be a physical or direct connection, but it would be good to interact with fellow photographers and share photos again.
+They, like Zama’s club now, have periodic photo contests, so this gave me something to “shoot” for monthly.
+When I return to to the states in 2018, it was fun to actually meet some the people I have been corresponding with from so far away

 Photography has become the art of the people.
 More photos are taken on any given day now than in the entire 20th century.
-It is a great and fulfilling art form, and interacting with other photographers only makes it more rewarding.
-Plus, I just entered one of the Baltimore’s club’s monthly photo contest…
+It is a great and fulfilling art forum, and interacting with other photographers only makes it more rewarding.